cloudera-ps/prereq-checks/README.md

 execution of the script file(s) and gathering the inspection results from the multiple target hosts.

+## Prerequisites
+1. For using the distributed mode, run
+`    yum install ansible`
+2. For using the AD domain controller checks, run
+`    yum install perl-Convert-ASN1`
+3. For using the AD delegated user privilege checks, run `    yum install openldap-clients`

 ## Running it locally

 Running the script is easy as it is intentionally written in Bash to avoid any